WKHAllen/bfi/README.md

-# bfi
+# BFI (Brainfuck interpreter)

-Brainfuck language interpreter
+An interpreter for the Brainfuck language, written for the web using Go.